Check your personalised rates and limits

-While you can still find borrowing options even if you have bad credit, it’s likely that you won’t be eligible for the largest loans offered.
+While you can still find borrowing options even if you have bad credit, it’s likely that you won’t be eligible for the largest loan amounts available.

-There are no guarantees you’ll be approved for the loan amount you’re seeking.
-However, these tips may help you get the amount you need.
+There are no guarantees you’ll be approved for the loan amount you’re seeking, but these tips may help you get the amount you need:

 Add up all your bills and regular expenses – including all your debt payments – and subtract this from your take-home pay.
 If you have a few hundred left over, you’ll likely be able to afford a new loan for a large amount.
 If you don’t, then work on paying down some of your other debts before borrowing.